gustavopirro/JSEssentials/README.md

 ### Studying and applying Javascript essentials

-Some Exercises to sharp my skills at Vanilla JS
+Some Exercises to sharp my skills at Vanilla JS and learn Template Engine(Nunjucks) uses.

-You can find the exercises list at https://github.com/gabrieldarezzo/helpjs-ravi